 If you have already paid taxes over the year through withholding, then applying the tax credit can translate into a larger refund.
 However, the solar tax credit is non-refundable.
 That means that if you owe less in Federal income taxes for the year than the size of the credit, you will not receive the difference as a refund.
 Instead, you can carry forward any unused portion of the tax credit to the next year’s taxes.

-Please note that Solaflect cannot and does not give tax advice.
-To properly determine your use of any tax credit, you should consult with a tax professional who can review the specifics of your situation.
+Please note that Solaflect cannot and does not give tax advice, so it’s important to consult with a tax professional who can review the specifics of your situation.